complxalgorithm/TweetKeywordMapper/README.md

 <em>Additionally, ArcGIS Pro **cannot** be open at the same time that you execute the program.</em>

 ### Download & Install
 You can download the program in a couple ways.
-Download a zip file of this repository by clicking this link: https://github.com/complxalgorithm/TweetKeywordMapper/archive/refs/heads/master.zip
+Download a zip file of this repository by clicking [this link](https://github.com/complxalgorithm/TweetKeywordMapper/archive/refs/heads/master.zip).

 You can also use git to clone the repo by running the following in your terminal:
 ```